OpenSecuritySummit/oss-website/content/sessions/2024/mini-summits/Dec/DevSecOps/Adoption-of-DevSecOps-Practices.md

 ## About this Session

-Let me share with you how GenAI is revolutionizing the way we approach DevOps and why this matters significantly for modern development practices.
+In this session Dinis will show how he is using GenAI to dramatically change the way he approaches DevOps, and why this matters significantly for modern development practices.

 ### The Why